benoitbeaulieu-ls/lame_writeup/HTB/Lame.md

 As you can see we have READ and WRITE access to the tmp folder.

 Now that we have the smb version, let search for it on Google.
-I found a ton of vulnerabilitie and we could esially expoit this with metasploit.
+I found a ton of vulnerabilitie and we could easily exploit this with metasploit.
 However, I would like to exploit this without using metasploit as I'm preparing for the OSCP.
 Don't worry though I will show the metasploit exploitation as well.

 I found CVE-2007–2447 which I  can exploit without using metasploit and get root access.
-By looking at the metasploit script we can see the paylad is actually very simple.
-All we need to do is replace the *payload.encoded" with out payload.
+By looking at the metasploit script we can see the payload is actually very simple.
+All we need to do is replace the *payload.encoded" with our payload.

 ``username = "/=`nohup " + payload.encoded + "`"``

-The payload exploits the username field as the fild allowed you to enter metacharacters so that we can inject our payload.
+The payload exploits the username field as the field allows you to enter metacharacters so that we can inject our payload.
 Before exploiting this lets check the last service.

 *note: had to download smbmap directly from github as the lastest debian package was not working*